 The day-to-day schedule of an overland tour in Africa

 Prepare for super early mornings!
 When I say super early mornings, I mean 5 am get-ups.
 The days usually start before the crack of dawn.
-Before the sun even begins to rise, you will need to be up, ready, and tent taken down.
+Before the sun even begins to rise, you will need to be up, ready, and the tent taken down.
 You will then have breakfast before hitting the road as the sun begins to rise.
 Drive days can be long, but the scenery and spotting animals will keep you entertained.

 Around noon, your tour group will take a break to eat lunch, before continuing the drive to the next campsite or the day’s activity.
 Dinner is usually served around 6 or 7 pm.
 Afterwards, you and your new tour buddies may want to grab a drink at the campsite bar.
 However, don’t expect to go all out with partying as the bars usually close between 11 pm and 12 am.